 The rice package will probably tell you to cook 1 cup of the brown rice in 2 cups of water.
 I want to tell you of a better way to cook brown rice and here is why.
 Recent testing of both white and brown rices have shown that rice picks up toxins from the soil it is grown in, even organic rice.
 (Look here for a full explanation of the findings on arsenic in rice.)
 There is a way, however, to cook rice in a way that minimizes any toxins in your rice.

 First of all it is important to rinse the raw rice thoroughly before cooking it.
 Put the rice into some kind of strainer and hold it under the tap as you run water over it for a minute or so.
-Put the rinsed rice into a pot and for every 1 cup of rice use 5 or 6 cups of water to cook it in.
+Put the rinsed rice into a pot.
+For every 1 cup of rice use 5 or 6 cups of water to cook it in.
 Add salt to cook as you always would.
-When the rice is fully cooked, drain it well and use it for the brown rice pudding (or whatever else you make with rice).
+When the rice is fully cooked, drain it well.
+Use it for the brown rice pudding (or whatever else you make with rice).

 It’s a good idea to get into the habit of cooking your rice this way all the time.
 That way your rice is as free of toxins as you can make it.
 As always though, suit yourself.